cogentcore/core/tensor/README.md

     Data that is encoded as a slice of `struct`s can be bidirectionally converted to / from a Table, which then provides more powerful sorting, filtering and other functionality, including [plot/plotcore](../plot/plotcore).

 * [datafs](datafs) provides a virtual filesystem (FS) for organizing arbitrary collections of data, supporting interactive, ad-hoc (notebook style) as well as systematic data processing.
-Interactive [cosl](../cosl) shell commands (`cd`, `ls`, `mkdir` etc) can be used to navigate the data space, with numerical expressions immediately available to operate on the data and save results back to the filesystem.
-Furthermore, the data can be directly copied to / from the OS filesystem to persist it, and `cosl` can transparently access data on remote systems through ssh.
+Interactive [goal](../goal) shell commands (`cd`, `ls`, `mkdir` etc) can be used to navigate the data space, with numerical expressions immediately available to operate on the data and save results back to the filesystem.
+Furthermore, the data can be directly copied to / from the OS filesystem to persist it, and `goal` can transparently access data on remote systems through ssh.
 Furthermore, the [databrowser](databrowser) provides a fully interactive GUI for inspecting and plotting data.

 * [tensorcore](tensorcore) provides core widgets for graphically displaying the `Tensor` and `Table` data, which are used in `datafs`.

-* [tmath](tmath) implements all standard math functions on `tensor.Indexed` data, including the standard `+, -, *, /` operators.  `cosl` then calls these functions.
+* [tmath](tmath) implements all standard math functions on `tensor.Indexed` data, including the standard `+, -, *, /` operators.  `goal` then calls these functions.

 * [plot/plotcore](../plot/plotcore) supports interactive plotting of `Table` data.